Video Game / Mega Man: A Day in the Limelight

 - Playing with Fire / Wreathed in Flames: Fire Man with the former and Heat Man with the latter.

-- Puzzle Boss: During the Wily Saucer boss phase where you play as Elec Man, you have to align the cannon to where it fires at the Wily Saucer.
+- In the first game, during the Wily Saucer boss phase where you play as Elec Man, you have to align the cannon to where it fires at the Wily Saucer.

 - Remixed Level: The Doc Robots copy the Mega Man 1 bosses and they are in Magnet Man's, Snake Man's, Top Man's, and Hard Man's stages.
 They have two bosses, but Elec Man and Guts Man are fought twice in Magnet Man's and Hard Man's stage respectively as Time Man and Oil Man are not in the series proper.